leok7v/nposix/README.md

 * result (positive value != 0 is treater as error and 0 is OK)

 The `errno` mechanism (even with the availability of thread local variables) is a horrible way of returning error status to upper level of callers.
-If will be is avoided and wrapped where necessary in `n.posix` code.
+If possible it will be avoided and wrapped where necessary in `n.posix` code.

 Using function result for error status is acceptable for simple functions but